 A debt charity will be able to assist with drawing up a payment plan and may even speak to your creditors for you.
 By consolidating your outgoings, you will find that you have more money available for everyday necessities.

-You may need to enter an Independent Voluntary Arrangement, or IVA.
+You may need to enter an Independent Voluntary Arrangement or IVA.
 This means that a company will contact your creditors, drawing up a monthly repayment plan that is affordable to you and writing off the rest of the debt.
 Typically, this will be 1p for every pound that is owed.

-Be aware that an IVA means that you will be unable to take out any credit arrangements for at least five years, and your credit rating may be impacted for a while afterward.
+Be aware that an IVA means that you will be unable to take out any credit arrangements for at least five years, and your credit rating may be impacted for a while afterwards.
 It is an effective way to manage debt and regain control of your finances, but it is not a decision to take lightly.